UniTime/unitime-doc/course-credit-types.md

 ## Screen Description

 The Course Credit Types page can be used to manage credit types.
-See [Course Credit](course-credit) description for more details.
+See [Course Credit](course-credit) description for more detail.

 ![Course Credit Types](images/course-credit-types.png){:class='screenshot'}